Cards-ArthaTech/Cards-ArthaTech/Cards.md

 Before you can use the API, Contact ArthaCard API operator to register the merchant account

-Request Client token from Artha Merchant platform, and configure the RSA key, callback address on the Merchant platform.
+Request Customer Token from Artha Merchant platform, and configure the RSA key, callback address on the Merchant platform.
 IP must be whitelisted to use the services.

 **CustomerToken:** This token must be included in the request header when accessing the API, using the format **CustomerToken={CustomerToken}.**